2023 Best Business Bachelor's Degree Schools in Illinois

 DeVry University - Illinois did quite well in this year’s ranking of the best places for business students to get a bachelor’s degree.
 It came in at #14 on the list.

-Northern Illinois University came in at #15 in this year’s edition of the ranking.
+Northern Illinois University ranked #15 on this year’s list.

 National Louis University landed the #18 spot in the rankings for the best bachelor’s degree business programs.

-Some students may be able to take online classes at Lincoln College.
-To give an idea of how popular online courses are at the school, 24% of undergraduates took at least one course online in 2019-2020.
+One thing to take note of is that NLU does offer online classes in some areas.
+To give an idea of how popular online courses are at the school, 50% of undergraduates took at least one course online in 2019-2020.

-Aurora does have options available for those who want to take online classes.
+Lincoln College does have options available for those who want to take online classes.
 You will need to check with the school to see if they are available for your specific major.
-Of all the undergraduates enrolled at the school during the 2019-2020 academic year, around 96% took at least some of their classes online.
+Of all the undergraduates enrolled at the school during the 2019-2020 academic year, around 24% took at least some of their classes online.

 With a ranking of #22, Dominican University did quite well on this year’s best schools for business students working on their bachelor’s degree.

-Online courses are available at Dominican U, but you will need to check with the school to see if they are available for your field of interest.
-During the 2019-2020 year, about 96% of the undergraduates at the school took at least one online course.
+Online courses are available at Trinity Christian, but you will need to check with the school to see if they are available for your field of interest.
+Of all the undergraduates enrolled at the school during the 2019-2020 academic year, around 70% took at least some of their classes online.

 With a ranking of #24, University of St Francis did quite well on this year’s best schools for business students working on their bachelor’s degree.